Course Outline

 4. Attaching Policies to Users

-1. Creating an IAM Role with EC2 and S3 Full Access
+1. Creating an IAM Role with Full Access to EC2 and S3

-2. Launch an EC2 Instance and Validate CLI-Based Access
+2. Launching an EC2 Instance and Validating CLI-Based Access

 • Working with the AWS CLI for Government

-• Launch Instance with S3 and EC2 Full Access
+• Launching an Instance with Full Access to S3 and EC2

-• Upload and Download an Object from Your Local Machine to S3 Through CLI
+• Uploading and Downloading Objects from Your Local Machine to S3 Through the CLI

 • Application Deployment Using AWS Elastic Beanstalk for Government